Exact Terms

 Why do vibe-coded apps break after the demo path?

-They often optimize for visible screens instead of durable state, failure modes, persistence, and recovery contracts.
+They often optimize for visible screens instead of explicit state, transition rules, side-effect control, persistence, and recovery behavior.

-What should I ask an AI coding agent before code?
+What vocabulary should I use before asking for code?